 If you were trying

 The list is infinite right?
 The list is a bunch of baloney!
-And people use it to try to control and manipulate.
+Well Jenny, why would you say that?
+Because people use it in an effort to control and manipulate us.
 If the Son of God wasn’t immune from being taunted, then neither are we.
-Even those closest to Jesus were confused by His “lack of…” If He were the King of the Jews, why were they traveling around poor, dusty, and despised?
+Even those closest to Jesus were confused by His “lack of…” If He was the King of the Jews, why were they traveling around poor, dusty, and despised?

-The problem is, they have no idea what they are talking about.
-The other problem is, we let their ignorant expectations control us.
+The problem is, they have no idea what they are talking about!
+The problem is, we let their ignorant expectations control us!

 Let’s take the example of how to respond from Jesus.
 He fought the “If you…” lies with the truth of Scripture.
 He didn’t argue, try to prove a point, etc. He simply responded with the truth. (* See here for a few Daily Affirmations)

-Very few people, if any, who say to us, “If you are…If you were” know the deepest reasons for how and why we made our decisions.
-Good grief, we may still be trying to figure out our decisions!
+Very few people, if any, who say to us, “If you are…If you were” know the deepest reasons for how and why we made whatever decision or life choice they are scrutinizing.
+Good grief!
+We may still be trying to figure out why we did or said what we did or said!

 Hold on for a second, I need to clarify something.
 The decisions I’m talking about are day to day life here.
 I am not defending blatant, out-right, wave it your face, rebellious sin.
 You can’t justify sin with Scripture.
 Ever.
 You can’t call yourself a Christian and live an immoral life in defiance of the commands of God and not expect someone to call you out.
 They may just be the voice of God.